Blueberry Hill Family Restaurant in Las Vegas, Nevada

 Grilled corned beef hash

-Served on the side was a generous portion of hashbrowns.
-These simple potatoes were shredded fresh.
-They were cooked until golden brown on the outside and tender on the inside.
-I enjoyed the differences of texture between the crispy bits and the softer pieces of potatoes.
-For an extra kick of flavor and heat, be sure to ask for hot sauce.
-They had Cholula and Tapatio.
+I enjoyed the texture mix between the crispy bits and the softer potatoes.
+For an extra kick of flavor, ask for hot sauce.
+They had both Cholula and Tapatio available.

 Service